talkable/talkable-docs/source/campaigns.rst

 |br| This choice was made mainly because of developers who are already
 familiar with Liquid templating in Shopify.

-To start editing Views simple visit ``Editor`` page from the Campaign dashboard.
+To start editing Views simply visit ``Editor`` page from the Campaign dashboard.

 .. raw:: html